-In 2008, the Company underwent almost a complete turnover in its management team.
-One result of this turnover is that certain elements of the compensation package for many of the named executive officers were established as a result of arms-length negotiations between the Company and the individuals the Company was recruiting to join the Company at its facility in Corvallis, Oregon.
-Thus, in most cases, the base compensation and benefits packages for most of our named executive officers reflect market forces rather than benchmarking and other tools often used by compensation consultants.
+In 2008 and 2009, the Company had several significant changes to its management team.
+One result of these new recruits is that certain elements of the compensation package for certain of the named executive officers were established as a result of arms-length negotiations between the Company and the individuals the Company was recruiting to join the Company at its facility in Bothell, Washington.
+Thus, in some cases, the base compensation and benefits packages for our named executive officers reflect market forces rather than benchmarking and other tools often used by compensation consultants.
+In the final analysis, however, there was no material difference between negotiated compensation packages and the benchmarks preferred by the compensation consultant.